 Mr. Wasser serves as the President and CEO of Ely Gold Royalties Inc. since 2010.
 He is the President and Director of Research for Pilot Point Partners.
 He has been in the brokerage and venture capital business for over 33 years.
 He spent 20 years as a bond salesman and trader with Merrill Lynch, Kidder Peabody and Paine Webber.
 He specialized in corporate cash management and his clientele included many Fortune 100 companies and institutional money managers.
 In 1993, he formed III-D Capital LLC to assist early staged companies developing business plans and securing venture capital financing.

-Ms. Walton has over 25 years’ experience providing management and consulting services to the mining industry, with a focus on northern Canada.
-Previously she served as President and Chief Executive Officer, Firestone Ventures Inc. from 2005 to 2012, and as a director and consultant until 2013; as director of Northern Tiger Resources Inc. from 2008 to 2013; and as an analyst with the Government of Alberta from September 3, 2013 to present.
-Ms. Walton holds a M.Sc. in Economic Geology from the University of Alberta, is a professional geoscientist registered with the Association of Professional Engineers and Geoscientists of Alberta (APEGA), and holds a diploma from the Gemological Institute of America.
+Ms. Walton has over 25 years’ experience providing independent management and consulting services to the mining industry, with a focus on northern Canada.
+Previously she served as President and Chief Executive Officer, Firestone Ventures Inc. from 2005 to 2012, and as director of Northern Tiger Resources Inc. from 2008 to 2013.
+Most recently, she provided expertise on mineral resource development policy for the Government of Alberta from 2013 to 2018.
+Ms. Walton holds a M.Sc. in Economic Geology from the University of Alberta, is a professional geoscientist registered with the Association of Professional Engineers and Geoscientists of Alberta (APEGA), and holds a graduate gemologist diploma from the Gemological Institute of America.

 Mr. Fentie served as the Premier of the Yukon from 2002 to 2011, having first entered politics in 1996 as the MLA for Watson Lake.
 He has represented both the Yukon Party and the New Democratic Party during his tenure.
 As Premier he also served as Minister of Finance, Minister responsible for devolution, land claims and Yukon Energy Corp. and as the Minister of Environment.
 Mr. Fentie’s priorities included rebuilding the Yukon economy, formalizing relations with First Nations and revitalizing the mining industry.
 During his tenure the unemployment rate in Yukon declined from 9.8% to approximately 4%, annual mineral exploration expenditures grew from $7 million in 2002 to over $300 million in 2011, and the value of mineral production grew 264 percent.
 Mr. Fentie currently is a private businessman residing in Watson Lake, Yukon.